Residential Construction Permits

 This process has been set up to expedite the building permit review time for a new house, based on a complete and accurate application.
 5-Day Fast Track applicants are required to submit the permit checklist (pg.2 of application form) to ensure all the required information and drawings are provided.
 Feedback should be provided within 5 business days, or the applicant will be advised if required information is missing (subject to staff availability).
 If other municipal approvals are required, such as a tree permit, development permit or variance, those approvals would be pre-requisites to the 5-day building permit process.
 Check out the site permit page for details on permits that might be required for your project.

 These are a few example of other permits or approvals that might be required:

-- Electrical Permits are regulated through the BC Safety Authority
+- Electrical Permits are regulated through the Technical Safety BC.

 - Site related permits (such as tree removal, soil deposit, blasting, development permits)